epfl-herus/demod/docs/source/overview/occupancy_overview.rst

     Transition probability matrices for a two-person household

-.. note::  This simulator is available for UK and German households.
+:Availability: This simulator is available for UK and German households.
     However, modeling behavior heterogeneity based on socio-economic groups is only available for German housheolds.